 I used to have Catholic guilt syndrome (CGS) but that has morphed into environmental guilt syndrome (EGS).
 It has lessened over the years.
 I do what I can.

 10. You will not give up

 We need everyone on board.
-Turning off the plastic pollution spigot requires a World War II like citizens’ response.
 Here’s some good news: Everyone in the U.K. is basically freaking out over plastic pollution after watching David Attenborough’s documentary about the oceans, Blue Planet II.
 Environmentalists have criticized the British PM’s plan for cutting plastic consumption but the British PM has presented a plan for cutting plastic consumption.
 If you live in the U.S., you may find this remarkable, given the assault our government has unleashed on the environment here.